Timetastic/slate/source/index.html.md

 }
 ```

-> Or, if you're aleady off:
+> Or, if you're already off:

 ```JSON
 {